AIQUANT-Tech/CardanoRewards/README.md

-# CardanoLMS
+# CardanoLRS
-A code repo for cardanoLMS.
+A code repo for cardanoLRS.